Multifidelity Computer Model Emulation with High-Dimensional Output: An Application to Storm Surge: Analysis of Storm Surge Simulations

 \section{Analysis of Storm Surge Simulations}

 In this section, the PP cokriging emulator is used to analyze high-dimensional output from the ADCIRC simulator and the ADCIRC + SWAN simulator.

-The analysis of emulation results and numerical comparison is presented to illustrate the advantage of the parallel partial cokriging model with high-dimensional output.
-The proposed PP cokriging methodology is implemented in the \textsf{R} package \texttt{ARCokrig} available at \url{https://github.com/pulongma/ARCokrig}.
+The analysis of emulation results and numerical comparison is presented to demonstrate the advantage of the parallel partial cokriging model with high-dimensional output.
+The proposed PP cokriging methodology is implemented in the \textsf{R} package \texttt{ARCokrig} \citep{Ma2019ARCokrig}.
 The PP cokriging model is trained on 200 inputs from the ADCIRC simulator and 60 inputs from the ADCIRC + SWAN simulator, where 50 inputs from the second fidelity level are nested within the first fidelity level.
 With such model runs, the proposed method can be applied readily.
 To measure predictive performance, we run the ADCIRC + SWAN simulator at 166 inputs from the original 226 inputs after excluding 60 inputs as described in Section~\ref{sec: model simulation}.

-In addition, we also train the PP kriging emulator via the \textsf{R} package \texttt{RobustGaSP} with the same 60 high-fidelity runs used in the PP cokriging emulator.
+Moreover, we train the PP kriging emulator via the \textsf{R} package \texttt{RobustGaSP} with the same 60 high-fidelity runs used in the PP cokriging emulator.
 As the landfall location is along the coastline, we define a distance measure $d_{\Ell}$ to replace the actual longitude and latitude coordinate of the landfall location.
 Specifically, we first choose a reference location $\Ell_0$ to be the landfall location that is in the most northwest direction along the coastline.
 Then for any landfall location $\Ell$, $d_{\Ell}$ is defined as the spherical distance between $\Ell$ and $\Ell_0$.
 As the coastline is unique, the landfall location determines the distance measure $d_{\Ell}$ and vice versa.
 In the implementation of the PP kriging emulator and the PP cokriging emulator, the input variables are $\Delta P$, $R_p$, $V_f$, $\theta$, $B$, $d_{\Ell}$.
-To measure the predictive performance, we run the high-fidelity simulator at 60 new inputs that are not in the training inputs.
 Evaluation of predictive performance is based on root-mean-squared-prediction errors (RMSPE), coverage probability of the 95\% equal-tail credible interval (CVG(95\%)), average length of the 95\% equal-tail credible interval (ALCI(95\%)), and continuous rank probability score \citep[CRPS;][]{Gneiting2007}.
+We also compute the Nash-Sutcliffe model efficiency coefficient (NSME):